gpivaro/Project_2/README.md

 #### Position Source And Live Aircraft Distribution

 The doughnut chart on the left shows the aircrafts by the source position that were reported on the communication messages.
+On the right, the charts diplays the number of aircraft communication messages that were recorded on this application database by hour.

 ![4.png](Resources/Images/4.png)